Clitic: Properties

-Prosody

-One characteristic shared by many clitics is a lack of prosodic independence.
-A clitic attaches to an adjacent word, known as its host.
-Orthographic conventions treat clitics in different ways: Some are written as separate words, some are written as one word with their hosts, and some are attached to their hosts, but set off by punctuation (a hyphen or an apostrophe, for example).

 Comparison with affixes

 Although the term "clitic" can be used descriptively to refer to any element whose grammatical status is somewhere in between a typical word and a typical affix, linguists have proposed various definitions of "clitic" as a technical term.
-One common approach is to treat clitics as words that are prosodically deficient: they cannot appear without a host, and they can only form an accentual unit in combination with their host.
-The term postlexical clitic is used for this narrower sense of the term.
+One common approach is to treat clitics as words that are prosodically deficient: that, like affixes, they cannot appear without a host, and can only form an accentual unit in combination with their host.
+The term postlexical clitic is sometimes used for this sense of the term.

-Given this basic definition, further criteria are needed to establish a dividing line between postlexical clitics and morphological affixes, since both are characterized by a lack of prosodic autonomy.
+Given this basic definition, further criteria are needed to establish a dividing line between clitics and affixes.
 There is no natural, clear-cut boundary between the two categories (since from a diachronic point of view, a given form can move gradually from one to the other by morphologization).
 However, by identifying clusters of observable properties that are associated with core examples of clitics on the one hand, and core examples of affixes on the other, one can pick out a battery of tests that provide an empirical foundation for a clitic-affix distinction.

 An affix syntactically and phonologically attaches to a base morpheme of a limited part of speech, such as a verb, to form a new word.
 A clitic syntactically functions above the word level, on the phrase or clause level, and attaches only phonetically to the first, last, or only word in the phrase or clause, whichever part of speech the word belongs to.

 The results of applying these criteria sometimes reveal that elements that have traditionally been called "clitics" actually have the status of affixes (e.g., the Romance pronominal clitics discussed below).

 Zwicky and Pullum postulated five characteristics that distinguish clitics from affixes: